thelolcat/thelolcat/README.md

 ### Hi there 👋
-I'm thelolcat, a beginner developer, and I mostly create games on Godot.
+I'm thelolcat, a beginner developer, and I mostly create [games](https://thelolcat.itch.io) on Godot.
 I also know bits of C#, Python and HTML!
+Currently planning to check out Raylib!

 <!--thanks to AlessTheDev for the image inserting idea-->
 <div align="left">